 Global Business Manager, Brewery & Beverages, Alfa Laval

 As Global Business Manager for Breweries, Fernando focuses on centrifuge applications within the fast-growing craft brewery industry.
 He also works with major global brewery customers on improving their performance and optimising their processes.
 A mechanical engineer by trade, he joined Alfa Laval in 1997 and was involved in the development of Alfa Laval’s patented and innovative bottom fed, Fully Hermetic Separators.
 He also held roles as product engineer, startup/test engineer, and positions in global sales and global technology.
-Fernando is currently based in the United States, and will attend the IBD Asia Pacific Convention to share his knowledge and insight with craft brewers in the region.
+Fernando is currently based in the United States, and regularly travels to Australia and New Zealand to meet with local brewers there to discuss their centrifuge requirements and installations.

 Brew Series Centrifuge